 POPULAR LOCAL PAIR

-A couple who have both been readers of the “Goole Times” for over 50 years, Mr and Mrs George William Hutton of Sanders View, Skelton are today (Friday) celebrating their diamond wedding anniversary.
+A couple who have both been readers of the “Goole Times” for over 50 years, Mr and Mrs John William Hutton of Sanders View, Skelton are today (Friday) celebrating their diamond wedding anniversary.

 They were married at St David's Church Airmyn by the curate the Rev W Waters on August 19th 1895.